The Effect of Attention Head Count on Transformer Approximation: Conclusion

 \section{Conclusion}

 In this work we investigated the approximation properties of single-layer transformers.
 We first introduced a structured target family, the generalized $D$-retrieval task, that is broad enough to capture general sequence-to-vector mappings (Theorem~\ref{thm:thm1}).
 Within this setting, we analyzed how the approximation efficiency of transformers depends on architectural choices, especially the number of head.
 Our results indicate that having a sufficient number of heads leads to efficient approximation, while an insufficient number of heads forces the parameter count to grow exponentially with sequence length $T$.
 We also examined the single-head case, where large embedding dimension allows sequence memorization but shifts the complexity to the feed-forward block (Theorem~\ref{thm:thm2}).
-These findings clarify the roles played by head count in transformer expressivity.\\ Our experiments on both synthetic and real datasets reveal a non-trivial phase transition around the intrinsic dimension $D$, consistent with theoretical analysis.
-When the number of heads is below $D$, models exhibit higher error for the same parameter count as sequence length $T$ increases.
-Once the head count reaches or exceeds $D$, approximation rate becomes independent of sequence lengths $T$.
-This transition is also observed in real-world datasets with deeper architectures, indicating that the notion of intrinsic dimension is not only theoretical but also practically relevant.
-In particular, evaluating performance with varying $T$ may serve as a practical probe of the task’s intrinsic dimension, which could in turn inform head-count selection and the number of heads to retain under pruning.
+These findings clarify the roles played by head count in transformer expressivity.\\